tin6150/inet-dev-class/ansible/README.rst

 pay very careful attention to indent level and when to use '-' and when NOT to use '-'

-     - Only "hosts:" is prefixed with '-', none of the other clauses at the same indent level.  *sigh*
+     - Only "hosts:" is prefixed with '-', none of the other clauses at the same indent level.
      - "block" probably throw a wrench into this whole thing.

 ::